What Is Tabular Alumina? Properties, Melting Point, and Applications

 - High hardness and thermal stability

-- Good dispersibility in water
+- Good dispersibility in water and solvents

 - Smooth surface and high purity